dimi-fn/Various-Data-Science-Scripts/Git & GitHub/README.md

 # Branching

-All changes across branches do not affect the master branch.
+* All changes across branches do not affect the master branch

+* It is recommended that you close a branch before opening a new branch

 Important commands: